-3. After completion of the thermal cycling protocol, proceed with fragment analysis or store amplified samples at -20°C protected from light.
+3. After completion of the thermal cycling protocol, proceed with fragment analysis or store amplified samples at $-20^{\circ}$ C in a light-protected box.

 Note: Long-term storage of amplified samples at 4°C or higher may produce artifacts.